Internationalization

 • ICU-grade number/date/currency formatting.
 Use stdlib (time,

 strconv) or wrap a third-party formatter.
-The primitive that
+The part that matters

-matters most here — locale-aware lookups + pluralisation — is
+most here — locale-aware lookups + pluralisation — is already

 • Pre-bundled CLDR plural rules for every language.
 Only English